-North East ISD offers the opportunity for all full-time and/or part-time district employees to apply for an Employee-Child transfer online.
-Once the online request form is completed, the campus principal will consider the request for approval.
-The request may be denied based on a school's capacity, the student's attendance, behavior, or academic record, or other factors related to the educational or work environment of the school. [see FDB (Local)]
+North East ISD offers the opportunity for all full-time and/or part-time district employees to apply for an Employee-Child transfer within the district.
+If the employee is a campus-based employee, the application for a transfer can be obtained from the employee's home school principal.
+If the employee is a non-campus-based employee, the application for transfer can be obtained from the Office of Pupil Personnel Services.
+Once the request form is completed, the employee must submit the transfer request to the requested school principal.
+The request may be denied because of a school's capacity, the student's attendance, behavior, or academic record, or other factors related to the educational or work environment of the school. [see FDB (Local)]